15 Movies You Never Knew Were Banned in the U.S.

 Pink Flamingos (1972)

 Cult director John Waters aimed to highlight trashy hijinks in his cinematic ode to bad taste starring the iconic drag queen Divine.
 Underground audiences loved the film, but it was banned in small towns across the nation for depicting perversity—which, of course, was the whole point of the film.
+Find out which 18 bizarre things have been banned around the world.

 The Song of the South (1946)